 Turns out that his mother loved reading poetry.
 Every night Googled poems by Faraz and Ghalib, and would read them out with his mother.
 I even gifted her books of poetry twice with a sweet note in those books.

-Not only that, I also asked her questions related to poetry.
+Not only that, but I also asked her questions related to poetry.
 I would listen intently as she would tell me stories of how Faraz always captured her emotions and how the shared love for poetry ignited the love between her and her husband.

 Showing genuine interest in her hobbies made her realise that I truly care about her likes and dislikes and I am mindful of them and that I’m here to make a genuine effort to win her over.